atcilab/polivisu/Schoolstraten API/README.md

 ## Development server

 Run `npm run dev` for a dev server.
-Navigate to http://localhost:<PORT>/.
+Navigate to given URL.
 The app will automatically reload if you change any of the source files.